-Meetings at events can take place pretty much anywhere: hotel suites, coffee shops, trade show booths, and those really drab grey meeting rooms in the back of the expo hall companies pay way too much for.
+Meetings at conferences and trade shows can take place pretty much anywhere: hotel suites, coffee shops, booths, and those really drab grey meeting rooms in the back of the expo hall companies pay way too much for.

-Regardless of where your meeting is, the most important thing is to create a cohesive, inviting brand experience that your prospects and clients will remember.
+Regardless of where your meeting is, the most important thing is to create a cohesive, inviting brand experience that your prospects will remember.

-Whether your a team of one or an event team of ten, these tips on creating the flawless meeting space are high impact yet easy to implement.
+Whether you’re a team of one or twenty, these tips on creating the flawless meeting space are high-impact, yet easy to implement.

-Every meeting space, regardless of location, needs to be immediately inviting and warm to your prospects.
+Regardless of location, every meeting space needs to be immediately inviting and warm to your prospects.
 You want to make them feel comfortable and confident, not unsure and hesitant.

 Is the temperature too chilly?
 Is there water and snacks?
 A phone charger?
 Pens and paper?